inducer/pycuda/doc/source/array.rst

   .. attribute :: size

-    The number of individual entries in the array.
+    The number of meaningful entries in the array.
 Can also be computed by multiplying up the numbers in :attr:`shape`.

+  .. attribute :: mem_size

+    The total number of entries, including padding, that are present in the array.
+Padding may arise for example because of pitch adjustment by :func:`pycuda.driver.mem_alloc_pitch`.

   .. attribute :: nbytes